catskull/MusicMenuDisplay.spoon/README.md

 2. Install this Spoon

-    The easiest way to do this is to [download the ZIP version of this Spoon](https://github.com/catskull/SpotifyMenuDisplay.spoon/archive/1.0.zip), unzip it, then double click the Zoom.spoon folder.
+    The easiest way to do this is to [download the ZIP version of this Spoon](https://github.com/catskull/SpotifyMenuDisplay.spoon/releases/download/1.0/SpotifyMenuDisplay.spoon.zip), unzip it, then double click the SpotifyMenuDisplay.spoon folder.
 Hammerspoon will install it for you.

     If you plan on modifying the Spoon and sending a pull request to this repo, then you should clone this repo into your `~/.hammerspoon/Spoons`